Y-Natalie/Triage-Image-Scan/README.md

-Python script to read and extract files & folders within triage images The script can determine whether an image is the following:
+Python script to read and extract NTDS and system32\config files and folders within triage images.

+The script can determine whether an image is the following:
 1. KAPE image
 2. CyLR image